Prudence Farrow: Career

 Farrow taught TM for several decades after her teacher training course in India.
 Among those she mentored was comedian Andy Kaufman.
 She returned to India for further instruction from the Maharishi in 1986 and has taught Transcendental Meditation in Florida since 1970.

 Later in her life, Farrow earned a BA, an MA, and a PhD from the University of California, Berkeley, where she majored in Asian studies.
 Her doctoral dissertation was on pulse diagnosis, titled Nadivijnana, the Crest-Jewel of Ayurveda: A Translation of Six Central Texts and an Examination of the Sources, Influences and Development of Indian Pulse-Diagnosis.
 Farrow became an elementary school teacher and according to her résumé she has held teaching positions or presented at conferences held at the University of California at Berkeley, Rutgers University and the University of Wisconsin.

 Farrow has worked in the theater and film industry as a production assistant on The Muppets Take Manhattan (1984) and the art department coordinator for The Purple Rose of Cairo (1985).
 She also "conceived and co-produced" the film Widows' Peak (1994), which featured her sister, Mia, in a part originally written for their mother, Maureen O'Sullivan.
 In 1999, she was one of four producers involved in staging Up From the Ground at the Westbeth Theatre in New York City.

 Farrow became a magazine writer in the 2000s.
 Using her married name, Prudence Bruns, she has authored articles on Asian studies, world religions, ayurveda, and healthy living.
 In 2012, Farrow established the non-profit Dear Prudence Foundation to raise funds for a documentary film of the 2013 Kumbh Mela festival which is held in India every twelve years.

 Personal life

 Farrow married teacher Albert Morrill Bruns in December 1969.
 They have three children and four grandchildren.

-In late 1981, Robert Durst was nearing the end of an alleged three-year affair with Farrow while he was married to Kathie McCormack.
-According to the New York Post, a few months before McCormack's disappearance in January 1982, Farrow called her and asked that she give Durst up, as friends said she wanted him all to herself.
-After Durst was acquitted of murdering Morris Black in 2003, Farrow contacted law-enforcement authorities with concerns for her safety, as she said Durst was angry with her for terminating their relationship three days before McCormack disappeared.
+Farrow was also known to have been in a relationship with convicted murderer Robert Durst, whom she dated for three years.